 Jack studied for both his undergraduate and postgraduate degrees at Birmingham University, and is proud to call the city home over a decade later.
 Following a short spell in research, Jack spent three happy years in local planning authority heritage teams prior to moving into the private sector in 2015.
-He is a trustee of Birmingham Conservation Trust, sits on Birmingham City Council’s Conservation & Heritage Panel, and also supports Birmingham Civic Society’s planning committee on select heritage projects.
+He is an appointed member of Birmingham City Council’s Conservation & Heritage Panel.

 What is your favourite building?